stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/customresources.md

 * `argocd` can be used to list `sourceRepos` that point to your gitops repositories.
 The field is required if you want to create an ArgoCD AppProject for the tenant.

+* `hibernation` can be used to create a schedule during which the namespaces belonging to the tenant will be put to sleep.
+The values of the `sleepSchedule` and `wakeSchedule` fields must be a string in a cron format.

 * `namespaceLabels` can be used to distribute common labels among tenant namespaces.

 * `namespaceAnnotations` can be used to distribute common annotations among tenant namespaces.